ReinventDAO/Documentation/litepaper.md

    * $REIV Buy/Sell Transaction Fees.
    * Staking & Bidding of $REIV to Co-create and Sponsor the IP Assets Collections.
-   * $REIV as membership access fee (token-gated) to our Composable Know-How Marketplace.
+   * $REIV as membership access fee (token-gated) to our Programmable Know-How.

 4. **Personalized Generative-AI Content Assistant (Later Phase)**